ShakyaAbi/GEI/README.md

 ## Backend Setup

 The backend is a Node.js/Express server located in the `backend/` directory.
-It provides REST API endpoints for authentication, publications, program areas, projects, and file uploads.
+It provides REST API endpoints for authentication, publications, program areas, projects, stories, faculty, and file uploads.

 ### Prerequisites
 - Node.js 18+